pyodide/pyodide-blog/content/posts/pyodide-for-cs-education.md

 You can check the editor I built using Pyodide at [wasmeditor.com](https://wasmeditor.com) and I wrote a short [doc](https://wasmeditor.com/docs) on how to use it.

-I also wrote a step by step guide on how to build this editor you can check it out in [Testdriven.io](https://testdriven.io/blog/python-webassembly/)
+I also wrote a step by step guide on how to build this editor, you can check it out in [Testdriven.io](https://testdriven.io/blog/python-webassembly/)

+## Conclusion

+The impact Pyodide can have on the educational field is huge.
+If you want to learn Python you can find really good materials on the web but most of them are using Learning by reading and watching video methodologies.
+Also, there are a lot of Learning Management Systems out there but they don't provide any content type where you can let the learners write code, run it and give them some feedback.
+Building an editor like [wasmeditor.com](https://wasmeditor.com) that you can embed wherever that supports the iframe tag is a great example of how Pyodide can help to learn Python more fun in a variety of learning management systems and educational platforms.
+I hope you enjoyed reading this post and if you have any questions or suggestions feel free to contact me at [amirtds@gmail.com](mailto:amirtds@gmail.com) or drop me a DM on [Twitter](https://twitter.com/amirtds).